weimin-liu/msiAlign/README.md

 ### View the coordinates of the teaching points:
 You can view the coordinates of the teaching points by clicking View - Update TP View.
 The coordinates will be shown on the side of the canvas.

+### More functions hidden in the dev menu, use "Ctrl + p" to show the activate the dev menu.

 ## Why is it not working?

 ### For `Calc depth profile`: